material-components/material-components-ios/contributing/README.md

 The Material Components contributing policies and procedures can be found in the main Material Components documentation repository’s [contributing page](https://github.com/material-components/material-components/blob/develop/CONTRIBUTING.md).

 ## iOS-specific Additions

-The iOS team also abides by the following policy items.
+The iOS team also abides by the following policy items:

 ### Code Conventions